 Tracy’s advice for parents to help their kids avoid scams and fraud:

 Reports to the eSafety Commissioner of sextortion scams have grown 1300% in the past 3 years.
-It can occur on any platform where direct messages (DM) are allowed.
+It can occur on any platform where direct and disappearing messages (DM) are allowed.
 This includes social media (Snapchat, Instagram, TikTok, Discord), but also WhatsApp, and even Roblox.
-Fake AI profiles build relationships and encourage the teen or the preteen to send an illicit photo or video (or use AI to create a ‘deepfake’) and extort them for money by threatening to share the images.
+Fake AI profiles build relationships quickly, and they then encourage the teen or the preteen to send an illicit photo or video (or use AI to create a ‘deepfake’) and extort them for money by threatening to share the images.

-Tracy is building resources to help parents deal with this scam.
-To test your knowledge, visit: sextortionquiz.tracyhall.com.au.
+Tracy is building education resources to help parents learn about this type of scam targeting their kids.
+Take the online quiz today to test your knowledge, visit: sextortionquiz.tracyhall.com.au.

 In 2019, Tracy became known as the “last victim” of Australia’s most infamous conman, Hamish McLaren.
 In 2024, she published her memoir, The Last Victim, detailing her personal experience with intimate fraud and its emotional, psychological and financial toll.